 The classic vindaloo curry in Indian cooking is often thought to be a super-hot dish, but this is not always true.
 In British food, the plate changed substantially from the traditional Goan roots of this curry of a tangy, sweetly spiced dish into more of a tongue-searing culinary experience.

-A blend of spices works to create the deep, pungent, and warmly spiced dish.
+A blend of spices works to create a deep, pungent, and warmly spiced dish.
 Don't be overwhelmed by the number of spices in the ingredient list; it looks a lot, but they all join together to make a superb curry paste very quickly and easily.

 Make it easier to cook the curry by measuring out all your spices and other ingredients before you begin; the rest will come together more logically if you do.
 Make the paste ahead of time to save a little time.